 Shop at stores like TJ Maxx for greater savings on current styles.
 Go generic when you can on school supplies and wardrobe basics.

 6. Invest in the quality items that you want to last the whole school year

 Don’t go cheap on a backpack unless you are ok with replacing it within the same school year.
 LL Bean and Jansport both have lifetime guarantees on their backpacks.

-There are some stores that print up the school supply list, but they can run out and it’s really hard to read the list from your phone while trying to focus on locating and crossing off the items.
+Some stores print up the school supply list, but they can run out.
+It’s also really hard to read the list from your phone online while trying to focus on locating and crossing off the items in the store.

 Check the store’s website for details first, but this could come in handy if you have a sales ad and want to reduce trips.

-Don’t overlook your local grocery store when it come to back to school shopping.
+Don’t overlook your local grocery store when it comes to back-to-school shopping.
 Multitask and you can cross a few items off your school shopping and grocery list.

 12. Earn Cashback for Online Purchases

-A big part of back to school shopping success is planning before you go.
+A big part of back-to-school shopping success is planning before you go.
+Good Luck!